 CL: Absolutely.
 Both those modes will see new updates in WWE 13.SB: Well thanks for taking the time to talk to us Cory.
 Its been a pleasure and after the demo we played, we cant wait to see how the finished product turns out.
 There you have it.
 Cory Ledesma: a thoroughly bloody nice bloke.
 Anything catch your attention in particular?
 Do let us know.
 WWE 13 is out in November 2012 for Xbox 360, PS3 and Nintendo Wii.

-We need more writers about Interviews, THQ, WWE 13 and Cory Ledesma!
+Want to write about Interviews, THQ, WWE 13 and Cory Ledesma?
 Get started below...